-I have a deep curiosity about the cultural uses of plants, and a passion for researching and sharing the historical and mythological stories behind their usage via my blog with accompanying artwork.
-I am also developing a journal/sketchbook for artists and writers who want to find a framework for focused on their experiences with food.
 In addition, I am passionate about the intrapersonal aspects of creating art, and interpersonal aspects of how to share it including educating artists about the marketing, display, and selling of of art.
 Find out more about this at Frame Destination’s blog.

 2019: Ten Tips to Help You Sell More Artwork from Frame Destination’s Blog – 10 Tips For Selling More Art